coinbase/rules_ruby/README.md

 Note that the setup contains `os-specific` section.
 This is because there are two extension scripts:

- * `bin/setup-linux`
  * `bin/setup-darwin`

 Those will install Bazel and everything else you need on either platform.
-In fact, we use the linux version on CI.

 ##### Issues During Setup